eissasoubhi/exprime/README.md

 #<a name="Contribute"></a>contribute

 Contributions to this repository are more than welcome.
 If you want to contribute to this project please follow the steps below:

 - Clone this repository to your local folder `(e.g local-exprime)`.

 - [Install](http://laravel.com/docs/4.2/#install-laravel) Laravel 4.2 framework and move the ignored files and directories in [.gitignore](.gitignore) to the project folder`(local-exprime)`.

+- Replace the Laravel default config with your own values.

 #<a name="license"></a>License